 and does not forsake her in the hardship of wrong

 and in the time of anguish does not abandon her,

-For he always thinks of her, and in his distress he meditates [on her, and in all his life [he thinks] of her, [and places her] in front of his eyes in order not to walk on paths [folly]
+For he always thinks of her, and in his distress he meditates of her, in front of his eyes in order not to walk on paths

 It is the message of the Wisdom portion of Proverbs delivered as beatitudes.
 Like Ben Sira and (1st) Baruch, Wisdom may be seen as the Torah although still developing as a personification of the Law.

-Craig A. Evans, in his book Ancient Text for New Testament Studies, notes that Fragment 15 parallels Luke 10.19 but that in the Gospel passage, Christ explicitly gives power to His disciples over the things that Fragment 15 warns against.
+]], in his book ]], notes that Fragment 15 parallels Luke 10.19 but that in the Gospel passage, Christ explicitly gives power to His disciples over the things that Fragment 15 warns against.
 For those interesting, Evans’ book includes a chapter of allusions between the New Testament and works such as the Dead Sea Scrolls.
 It seems as well that fragment mentions at the very least imagery later associated with Hell.

 - Jesus’ Answer to the Disciples of John & the Dead Sea Scrolls (Sunday’s Reading) (thesacredpage.com)